dearhive/MashShare/readme.txt

 * Security Update: Update is highly recommended!
 It contains two security fixes!
 Thanks to g0blin research

 = 2.3.0 =
-* New: New options: Specify to get facebook shares, likes or the total sum of facebook shares + facebook likes.
+* New: New options: Specify to get facebook share count, likes or the total sum of facebook share count + facebook likes.
 (This is improved compared to a similar function which existed in versions earlier than 2.2.8)
 * Fix: Broken url to sharedcount.com in admin dashboard of mashshare share buttons
 * Fix: 'MashEngine' was only showing the likes per default in previous version